jonathan401/tooltip-of-some-sort/README.md

 clicking on an avatar to reveal some information about the user.
 The information about the user can be passed to the tooltip component using `props.children`.
 But since this is just a vanilla
 JavaScript project, that functionality may not work properly.
-I built this project using typescript in order to sharpen my typescript skills and also help me understand how typescript works 🙂.
+I built this project using typescript in order to sharpen my typescript skills and also help me understand better how typescript works 🙂.

 # Notes

-1. For the toolip to work properly, you'd have to position it relative to its parent. i.e.
+1. For the tooltip to work properly, you'd have to position it relative to its parent. i.e.

 ```
 .tooltip-parent {